 - Project 529 is the regional anti-theft bike registration and recovery service designed to identify your bike as your own and return it to you in case of theft.
 Get your bike registered at the Bike Kitchen or at a pop-up event around campus.

-- Individual bike lockers are offered all across campus for $10/month to keep your bike safe and dry while you are on campus or even out of town.
+- Individual bike lockers are offered across campus for $10/month to keep your bike safe and dry.

 - End of trip facilities are located across campus and can be used to freshen up after your bike ride.